 A bubble level is located on the trailer side rail, beside the outrigger controls.
 Watch the bubble level while you set the stabilisers.
-Lower the stabilisers, one at a time, just enough to center the bubble in the circle on top of the guage.
+Lower the stabilisers one at a time, just enough to center the bubble in the middle piece of the gauge.
 When the bubble is centered the platform is level and can be safely raised.

-□ RCD/ELCB AC outlet (Option)
+RCD/ELCB AC outlet (Option)